Diagnostic Medical Sonography

 2 Credits (2)

 Includes the pathology and pathophysiology of abdominal structures of the prevertebral vessels, liver, biliary system, pancreas, spleen and gastrointestinal system; scanning techniques, ultrasound appearance, clinical presentation and Doppler evaluation seen with pathological conditions.
 Restricted to: DMS majors.
-Restricted to Community Colleges campuses only.
+Restricted to Community College campuses only.

 DMS 245.
 Abdominal Pathology II